Optical Character Recognition of Handwritten Numbers

 Abto R&D engineers managed to overcome all of the disadvantages experienced in previous approaches by building a custom Convolutional Recurrent Neural Network shown in Figure 1.

 According to Abto custom architecture, the characteristic features are extracted from the handwritten text images using convolutional neural networks (CNNs).
 Extracted features are then fed into the recurrent module powered by recurrent neural networks (RNNs) which hold information about previously encountered and recognized text.
 A result produced by the neural network is a probability matrix that allows determining each handwritten character in the text sample.
 The average accuracy of such approach is 89% which as of August 2019 (time when we re-run the OCR experiments) was 2.5 times more than the accuracy shown by Google Cloud Vision API evaluated on the same dataset, as illustrated below.

-The increased accuracy of Abto approach to OCR for handwritten numbers is reached, among other things, by adding dropout layers to the neural network and L2 regularization of the cost function that reduce overfitting and enhance the overall training process.
+The increased accuracy of the Abto approach to OCR for handwritten numbers is reached, among other things, by adding dropout layers to the neural network and L2 regularization of the cost function that reduces overfitting and enhance the overall training process.

 Technologies Behind Abto OCR of Handwritten Numbers